 1996 – Relocation and the BASIC Stamp 2

 Another thing that happened was that in 2000 my PC business, Knight Designs Computers (closed now since 2005) started picking up but I had been working out of my house.
-It was clear I needed a downtown store front so eventually I opened a shop in downtown Montour Falls, NY and move my design work to that shop as well.
+It was clear I needed a downtown store front so in 2001 I opened a shop in downtown Montour Falls, NY and moved my design work to that shop as well.
 Besides building, upgrading and repairing computers as I had always done, my wife and I started a DJ business called Savage Music Service and did pretty well for quite a while doing weddings, parties, etc. We also frequently hosted LAN parties of up to 12 people focusing primarily on first-person shooters and later some RTS games as well.
 These were hosted by Knight Designs Computers and we always brought a multi-port switch and cables for everyone to connect and play.
 Some of the games we played were Quake 2, Quake 3 Arena, Unreal Tournament, Warcraft 2 and Worms Armageddon.

 2005 – Relocation (again) and the Propeller Chip